Syslog message classes and associated message ID numbers

 Create a message list that specifies the message class.

-The objects are prefixed as follows:
+The objects are prefixed in this manner:

 Group = groupname, Username = user, IP = IP_address